NoMercy235/game-saves-management-go/README.md

 pause

-This start 3 processes.
+This starts 3 processes.
 The first argument is the listening port and the second is the sending port.
 They must make a complete circle

 If a process hangs and the ports become unusable, use see.bat and kill.bat to remove them.